adulau/mastodon-markdown-archive/README.md

 # Mastodon PESOS

 Fetch a Mastodon account's posts and save them as Markdown files.
 Posts are transformed to Markdown, images are inlined, and replies are threaded.
+Implements most of the parameters in Mastodon's [API to get account's statuses](https://docs.joinmastodon.org/methods/accounts/#statuses).

 For the time being this formats the files with [Hugo](https://gohugo.io) front-matter.